-A large incense burner was placed in the precinct of Jin De Yuan.
+A large incense burner was placed in the precinct of Jin De Yuan in Jakarta.
 On the side of the incense burner which was filled with ashes from the incense sticks, there was a frightening face.
 It is often equated with a lion, but technically it wasn't a lion.
 It is an imaginary creature in Chinese mythology.
 But I'm not sure what makes it different from lions.
 Maybe it's eerier if it's mysterious, and maybe it's convenient because it feels like it has some kind of power.

 There were several incense sticks propped up inside the terrifyingly shaped incense burner.
 The incense sticks seen in Southeast Asia are much longer than the ones I see in Japan.
 And they are painted red.
 The offerings, both candles, and incense sticks were painted red.